 The Las Vegas Debate League (LVDL) and the LVDL Advisory Board were created in 2012 with the goal of expanding access to policy debate for students in the Clark County School District.
 In 2011 only four of the more than 50 high schools in the CCSD supported policy debate teams, and the local competitive policy debate circuit was quickly entering a participation "death spiral."
-In response to this situation, in 2012 the LVDL was created as a partnership between UNLV's Sanford I. Berman Debate Forum, the CCSD, and the Public Education Foundation.
+In response to this situation, in 2012 the LVDL was created as a partnership between the UNLV Debate Team, the CCSD, and the Public Education Foundation.
 The LVDL is our attempt to increase opportunities for CCSD students to participate in competitive policy debate.
 In its first year of existence, the LVDL has successfully doubled the number of schools and nearly quadrupled the number of students participating in policy debate in CCSD.

 This is important because participating in policy debate can change students, can change schools, and can change lives.
 Today, our schools struggle to reach their many students, and graduation rates and test scores have suffered.
 Changes to improve the Clark County education system are taking hold, but our students cannot wait.
 Giving every student in the CCSD the opportunity to participate in policy debate can help them succeed.